Why Choose a Truck Accident Lawyer from Flick Law Firm for Your Case?

 More Specialized Resources

-We have an in-house library of resources on topics ranging from truck crash prevention, trucking safety, tractor-trailer driving, truck safety research, FMCSRs to truck accident litigation.
-We also have a relationship with a major national supplier to the trucking industry through which we can obtain industry training and safety materials for use in cases.
-Government, industry and legal profession sources regularly send us updates on truck accident litigation, research and developments in truck safety.
-And these are just some of the advantages you get when you hire us as your trucking injury law firm.
+We have a library of resources on truck crash prevention, trucking safety, tractor-trailer driving, truck safety research and truck accident litigation.
+We also have a relationship with a major national trucking industry supplier to get industry training and safety materials.
+Government, industry and legal profession sources regularly send us updates on truck accident litigation, truck safety research and developments.

 Lawrence has been selected as a Top 10 Trucking Trial Lawyer by the Trucking Trial Lawyers Association.
-He also belongs to a national organizations of truck wreck attorneys like the Association of Plaintiff Interstate Trucking Lawyers of America (APITLA).
-Through APITLA and other resources Flick Law Firm can access national networks including some the best 18 wheeler crash lawyers in the country for case documents, consultation and access to expert witnesses.
+He also belongs to a national organizations of truck wreck attorneys like the Academy of Truck Accident Attorneys (ATAA).
+Through ATAA and other resources we can access some of the country’s best 18 wheeler crash lawyers for case documents, consultation and specialized experts.

 We Hit the Ground Running in Your Case

-Your initial appointment at Flick Law Firm will usually take between two and three hours and involve an in-depth discussion of your case.
-Our truck accident lawyer will want to know about what happened before, during and after your collision, your injuries, medical treatment, medical bills, the current status of your injuries, additional treatment that you will need, lost time from work, lost income, any physical and work limitations, medical and vehicle accident insurance and other issues.
+Your initial appointment at Flick Law Firm will involve an in-depth discussion of your case.
+Our Kansas City truck accident lawyer will want to know about what happened before, during and after your collision, your accident injuries and their severity, any hospitalizations, surgery, physician treatment, physical therapy or rehabilitation, medical bills, additional treatment needed, lost income, any physical limitations, medical and vehicle accident insurance and more.

 We will need to review the police or Highway Patrol crash report.
-This report is a key document from which we can obtain a wealth of essential information.
-The identity of the trucking company, driver and insurance carrier, the investigating officer analysis of the crash, whom the officer assigned blame, the basis for it, which driver, if any, was ticketed and the violations they were charged with is just some of the information we can learn from the police report.
+This key document can contain lots of essential information.
+The trucking company, driver and insurance carrier, whom the officer assigned blame and citations issued are some of what we can learn from the police report.
+We will want to see any photos of property damage to your vehicle, other vehicles involved, the wreck scene, medical bills and other medical documents, your vehicle insurance policy and more.

 Evidence Collection – Following the Trail

-Let’s say you are driving from Independence, Missouri to Lee’s Summit on Interstate 70.
-You see a vehicle in your rear-view mirror coming up on you way too fast and feel an enormous shock as the vehicle slams into the back of your car.
-If you were rear-ended by another car, the other driver probably lives somewhere in the Kansas City area.
-In our typical car accident case where both drivers live in the area, the evidence which needs to be obtained is usually available locally.
+Let’s say you are driving from Independence, Missouri to Lee’s Summit, MO on Interstate 70.
+You see a vehicle coming up on you too fast and feel and the shock when it hits the back of your car.
+If you were rear-ended by another passenger car, the other driver probably lives in the Kansas City area.
+The needed evidence is usually available locally.

-If instead, a tractor-trailer crashed into you may be in a totally different situation.
-Kansas City is a major transportation and logistics hub.
-It is at the crossroads of interstate highways, like I-70, Interstate 35 and Interstate 49.
-These roads carry traffic from a trucking industry which operates in all 50 states.
+If instead the crash involved a tractor-trailer your situation may totally different.
+Kansas City, a major transportation hub is at the crossroads of interstate highways, like I-70, Interstate 35 and Interstate 49.
+They carry traffic from a trucking industry which operates in all 50 states.
 Many trucking and transportation companies like YRC, J.B.
 Hunt, Swift Transportation, Schneider National, Werner Enterprises, United Parcel Service (UPS) and FedEx have facilities here or travel our roads.
-The company, whose truck hit you, may be based hundreds of miles away, in say St. Louis, it’s insurance company somewhere else, the trucker may live in a third state and drive through other states.
+The company, whose truck hit you, may be based hundreds of miles away, in say St. Louis, it’s insurance company somewhere else, the trucker may live in another state and route through others.

 The FMCSR’s require trucking companies to maintain extensive documentation.
-Driver qualification files, driver logs, pre-trip inspection reports, police reports, scene photographs, records held by an assortment of government agencies are just some of the documents which may be needed.
-The trail of paper and computerized records is often spread across a number of states.
-You can easily see how highly complex the investigation conducted by your semi tractor trailer truck accident lawyer can be and why having an attorney experienced with this type of investigation can be extremely important.
+Driver qualification files, logs, inspection reports and government agency records are just some of what may be needed.
+These paper and computerized records are often located in a number of states.
+It’s easy to see how complex the investigation can be and why having a Kansas City truck attorney experienced with this type of investigation can be so important.

-In one case we handled, we obtained evidence from Kansas, Missouri, and other states as well as Washington, DC from law enforcement, courts, employers, a federal agency, expert and other witnesses and the company.
+In one case, we obtained evidence from Kansas, Missouri, other states and Washington, DC from law enforcement, courts, employers, a federal agency, witnesses and the company.

-The importance of having this information is that it gives us a solid foundation when it is time to question the driver and company officials about your big rig accident.
-All that work came together to allow us to successfully attack the credibility of the driver, the qualifications of the company’s safety personnel and achieve a very successful result for our client.
+This information gives us a solid foundation when questioning the driver and company officials about your big rig accident.
+All that came together to allow our truck accident lawyer to successfully attack the credibility of the driver, the company’s safety personnel qualifications and negotiate a very successful settlement agreement for our client.

 Do I have a Truck Accident Case?

 A semi crashed into you.
 It’s the trucker’s fault, right?
 Maybe.
-If things were that simple our job would be a lot easier.
-In Missouri and Kansas you have to prove fault (usually on the part of the truck driver) in whole or part to recover damages in a semi-truck accident or truck collision personal injury case.
+In Missouri and Kansas the truck accident victim has to prove fault (usually on the part of the truck driver) in whole or part to recover damages in a semi-truck accident personal injury case.
 This might seem simple at first.
 It can become complicated fast.

-Trucking accidents can happen in ways not often seen in your typical car accident.
-Rear end and intersection collisions make up a big part of the car accident cases we handle.
-Rear end truck accidents are common.
-However, truck accidents can also involve situations like improperly loaded trailers tipping over, falling cargo, under-ride collisions and jackknifes not usually seen in car accidents.
-Sideswipes make up a much higher percentage of truck crashes than auto accidents due to big blind spots around trucks.
-Proving fault in some truck accidents may be harder than in a typical car accident involving an intersection or rear end collision.
+Trucking accidents can happen in different ways than your typical car accident.
+Rear end and intersection collisions make up a big part of crashes involving passenger vehicles.
+These are also common truck accidents types.
+However, truck accidents can also involve situations like trailers tipping over, falling cargo, under-ride collisions and jackknifes not usually seen in car accidents.
+Sideswipes are a higher percentage of truck crashes than auto accidents.
+Proving fault in some truck accidents may be harder than in a car accident involving an intersection or rear end collision.

-Another challenge is the tendency of some trucking defendants’ stories and versions of the “facts” to change over time.
-The bottom line is that determining and proving fault in a trucking case is not always simple.
-So to figure out if you have a trucking or semi-truck accident case in which you can recover damages we have to know and analyze what happened in your truck accident, surrounding information, the law and rules which apply and more.
+Another challenge is the tendency of some trucking defendants’ versions of the “facts” to change over time.
+The bottom line is that determining and proving fault in a trucking case isn’t always simple.
+To figure out if you can recover damages from a trucking or semi-truck accident case we have to know and analyze what happened in your truck accident, surrounding information, the law and rules which apply and more.

 Comparing Fault

-Crashes can have more than one cause and sometimes more than one person is responsible for causing a truck crash.
-An example would be a car driven well under the posted minimum speed on an interstate highway which is rear-ended by semi driven by a sleepy trucker who was driving longer than the hours-of-service rules permit.
-In this case both drivers are probably part to blame for the truck wreck.
+Crashes can have more than one cause.
+Sometimes more than one person is responsible for causing a truck crash.
+An example would be a car driven well under the posted minimum speed on a highway getting rear-ended by semi driven by a tired trucker driving longer than the rules permit.
+Both drivers may be part at fault.

-Missouri and Kansas law both recognize this issue and provide for comparing the fault of all people involved in a wreck based on how much fault each has for causing the truck crash.
+Missouri and Kansas law compare the fault of all people involved in a wreck based on how much fault each has for causing the truck crash.
 This system is called “comparative fault”.
 Missouri and Kansas each have their own version.

 Missouri uses a system call “pure comparative fault”.
-Under the Missouri system, the jury decides what percent fault each party had in causing the truck wreck.
-The jury also decides the amount required to properly compensate the injured party for their losses.
-An amount of damages representing the percentage of injured party’s fault is then deducted from the damages the jury determined to calculate the amount of compensatory damages the plaintiff receives.
+Under the Missouri system, the jury makes a decision as to what percent fault each party had in causing the truck wreck.
+The jury also decides the amount required to properly compensate the injury victims.
+An amount representing the percentage of injured party’s fault is then deducted from the damages the jury determined to calculate the amount of compensatory damages the plaintiff receives.

-Kansas law also provides for comparing fault.
-The Kansas system is different in some important ways from the Missouri system.
-Unlike Missouri’s “pure comparative fault” system, under Kansas law an injured party can only recover damages if they are less than one-half at fault.
+Kansas law also provides for comparing fault but is different from the Missouri system.
+Under Kansas law an injured party can only recover damages if they are less than one-half at fault.
 Under Kansas law, if the injured party is assigned less than 50% of fault their recovery, their recovery is calculated similarly to the way it is in Missouri.
-However, if the injured party is found to be one half or more at fault they, unfortunately, recover nothing under Kansas law.
+However, if the injured party is found to be one half or more at fault they recover nothing under Kansas law.

 What are the Most Common Types of Injuries from Trucking Accidents?

-Back and neck injuries are the most common injuries we see in truck accidents and other motor vehicle crashes.
-These range from what are called “soft tissue injuries”- strains/sprains of muscles or ligaments in the back or neck to disc injuries like herniated or bulging discs, broken vertebrae and spinal cord injury.
+Some of the most common truck accident injuries involve the back or neck.
+These range from what are called “soft tissue injuries”- strains/sprains of muscles or ligaments in the back or neck (sometimes called whiplash) to herniated or bulging discs, broken vertebrae and spinal cord injuries which can cause paralysis.

 What is the Average Semi Truck Accident Settlement?

-The size and weight of semis and other big trucks together with their cargo often make truck wrecks much more devastating.
-These crashes can cause severe, lasting injuries and death.
+The size and weight of tractor trailers and other big trucks and their cargo often make truck wrecks much more devastating.
+They can cause severe, lasting injuries and death.
 In part because of this, semi truck wreck settlements tend to be higher than those in regular vehicle crashes.
-Federal law requires commercial motor vehicles to carry higher level of insurance than typically required for cars and other smaller vehicles.
+Federal law requires commercial motor vehicles to carry more insurance than typically required for cars and other smaller vehicles.

 - Your Injuries.
 Did you have a spinal cord injury, brain injury or broken bones for example or neck and back strains?

 - Your Medical Care.
-Were you hospitalized, need surgery or go to the ER and followed up with your personal doctor?
+Were you hospitalized, need surgery or go to the ER and were treated by your personal doctor?

 - Your Medical Bills (past and future) were they several thousand or hundreds of thousands?